Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

-The detailed analysis of estimators like this will be carried out in future works, but we wanted to present it as an example of the type of analysis that is motivated by our approach to the whole question of emergence of structure from quantum fluctuations in the inflationary early Universe.
+The detailed analysis of estimators like this will be carried out in future works, but we wanted to present it as an example of the type of studies that could be motivated by our approach to the whole question of the emergence of structure from quantum fluctuations in the inflationary early Universe.